 VII.
-Additional Intern Functions and Roles.
+Additional Intern Functions and Roles

-A. Medical Service Corps Membership.
-Since the interns are members of the Allied Sciences Branch of the Medical Service Corps (MSC), it is strongly encouraged that they interact professionally and socially with other MSC officers assigned to the hospital.
-Such interaction is not only important to the smooth and effective performance of the psychologist's job when it extends beyond the mental health clinic, but also serves to increase the intern's appreciation for other non-physician specialists in the Navy health care system, just as it increases others' awareness of the psychologist's role.
+A. Medical Service Corps Membership: Psychology interns are members of the Allied Sciences Branch of the Medical Service Corps (MSC).
+Therefore, it is strongly encouraged that they interact professionally and socially with other MSC officers assigned to the hospital.
+Such interaction is important to the smooth and effective performance of the intern's job when it extends beyond the mental health clinic, it increases the intern's appreciation for other non-physician specialists in the Navy healthcare system, and it enhances others' awareness of the role psychologist play in the system.
 At San Diego, for example, there are several interest groups and annual celebratory functions such as the MSC Birthday Ball.

 VIII.
-Supervisors.
+Supervision